 PRO TIP: Also look for sales on any items you’ll need for DIY Christmas decorations.
 Often stores will put entire craft sections on sale during Back-to-School season even if the items aren’t school supplies.

-Christmas Prepping in August: Sign up for all the things.
+Christmas Shopping Prep in August: Sign up for all the things.

 Main goals: Sign up for all the store loyalty programs, apps, and websites.
 And then go sit by the pool.